-Graves have to be dug to a sufficient depth to allow for future burials to take place.
+Graves have to be dug to a sufficient depth to allow for future burials to take place should a family require more than one burial in a grave.
 Therefore the grave needs to be deep enough to allow not only for the depth of coffins/caskets that will be buried but also to accommodate legal requirements of undisturbed earth to be between each coffin and the amount of earth that must cover the last interment.